SeguisDumble/LootBlare/readme.md

 Changelog:

+- **1.1.10**: Add option to hide when using a spell after the time is over
 - **1.1.9**: Add communication using CHAT_MSG_ADDON events
 - **1.1.8**: Remove announce message after each roll.
 Added time announce message after changing master loot
 - **1.1.7**: Added class colors, autoClose option, and config commands.
 Only show frame if the sender is the ML.
 Ignore rolls after the time has elapsed.
 Get FrameShowDuration from the ML.